Masterpiece Cake Shop v. Colorado Civil Rights Commission

 In a diverse and pluralistic society, individuals of different faiths and backgrounds will disagree on many issues, and we must allow for these differences to flourish without the threat of government forcing a religious individual to violate his or her conscience.
-Weddings are viewed as important and sacred events by many Americans.
+Weddings are important and sacred events to many Americans.
 Religious dissenters shouldn’t be forced to participate in a wedding ceremony they do not agree with.

 On June 4, 2018, the U.S. Supreme Court ruled in favor of Masterpiece Cake Shop.
 The Justices ruled 7-2 that the Free Exercise Clause of the Constitution protects Jack Phillips from unfair treatment based on his religious beliefs.